university-of-york/uoy-design-patterns/src/pages/12-forms.md

 ]});
 </script>

 Inline forms have the label and the input on the same line.
 By default, the label is 25% of the width of the row, and the input is the remaining 75%.
-Because of this it's not recommended to put inline forms into quarter- or third=width grid boxes.
+Because of this it's not recommended to put inline forms into quarter- or third-width grid boxes.
 Here is the same form as above but as a `form-inline` version.

 <script>
 component("form", { "type":"inline", "method":"get", "legend": "Fill in this form", "atoms": [